leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: pterygium-causes-cornearefractive
 - What is the cause of pterygium?
+- Why my eye got white colour thing
+- why do i have some skin growing on my eye
+- what is the skin growing on my eye due to?
+- is pterygium due to sunlight
+- is the white skin on my eye due to infection
 - Why do I have pterygium?
 - What is the reason I have pterygium?
 - Why does pterygium occur?